 Portland Housing Prices

-One of the most visible effects of the housing shortage is the steady increase in Portland-area homes.
-According to Zillow, the median home value in Portland is $424,800 (and it is predicted to rise 3.0-3.5% over the next year.
-Although this increase is less steep than the the increase from 2011 to 2017, prices are expected to continue to go up.
+One of the most visible effects of the housing shortage is the steady increase in price for Portland-area homes.
+According to Zillow, the median home value in Portland is $558,685, and it is predicted to continue to increase over the next year.
 For potential homeowners, this means the longer you wait, the higher the sales price will be.
 Combined with potential increases in mortgage rates and income growth rates that are not keeping up, existing homes are likely to become less affordable over time for most people.

-However, increasing prices haven’t slowed down the market.
-On the contrary, Zillow reports a steadily decreasing average time on the market, which means that homes are selling faster than ever.
+However, increasing prices and lower inventory levels have not slowed down the market.
+On average, homes sell after 44 days of being on the market.
 For potential buyers, this means you must make fast decisions and be ready to make an offer on a home that suits your needs.
-Though some homeowners may be comfortable with this scenario, it often means settling for a house that is just good enough, rather than getting exactly what you want in a home.
+Though some homeowners may be comfortable with this scenario, it often means settling for a house that is just good enough rather than getting exactly what you want in a home.